• It’s Now or Never Sale – Ends Nov 29th!

-How Long Does It Take To Get Used To New Glasses
+How To Get Used To New Glasses

-• Updated on 1 June 2022 • Chelsea from Kraywoods
+Updated on 25 May 2024 • Heba from Kraywoods

 Prescription glasses are supposed to help you obtain clearer and better vision, but have you ever put a pair on and experienced discomfort?
 The idea of putting a new pair of prescription eyeglasses, blue light glasses or reading glasses can be uncomfortable as you will be experiencing a new adjusted vision and a new frame.
 You may somewhat find that things around you don’t look the same.
-Don’t worry, this is perfectly normal.
+Don’t worry, this is completely normal.

 It can take time for your eyes to adjust to new glasses and to feel comfortable while wearing them.
 However, for many this problem can last for a while.
 The initial discomfort just won't go away.
 The question is: can this be fixed?
 Let’s find out how long it takes to adjust to new glasses and what are the challenges you might face: